Rules of Conduct on Campus

 In the Office

-Movements around campus should be limited to the absolute minimum and in compliance with the indications provided.
-Access to offices with multiple workstations and desks spaced close together will be scheduled on shifts to limit crowding.
+All movement within the University must be limited to the bare minimum and in compliance with the indications provided.
+Access to offices with multiple workstations and desks close to each other will be scheduled in shifts to limit crowding.

 Personally track your daily movements: